After two years in the planning, Horizon is ready to start building the crematorium for Cannock Chase.

-Nearly 80 percent of people are cremated these days, yet there is no crematorium in Cannock Chase.
-Mourners currently face a long drive to Stafford, Wolverhampton or Walsall crematoria, all of which are very busy.
+Soon local people will have their own facility rather than having to face a long drive to Stafford, Wolverhampton or Walsall crematoria, all of which are very busy.

-Set behind a screen of trees, we want to build a modest one-storey building with a chapel for 90 people and 70 car parking spaces, plus an overspill parking area.
+Set behind a screen of trees, we are building a modest one-storey building with a chapel for 90 people and 70 car parking spaces.

-Ninety percent of the 12-acre site would be landscaped gardens, part of which would be formal, but would mostly be given over to trees and grassland to enhance habitats for wildlife.
-There would be areas for scattering ashes,
+Ninety percent of the 12-acre site will be landscaped gardens, part of which will be formal, but with large areas of trees and grassland.
+There will be areas for scattering ashes, memorials and planting trees.